GottfriedHofmann/coche/README.md

 ## Coche - The Offline Cache for Ohloh.net data

 Coche is a set of scripts written in R to access project data from [ohloh.net](http://www.ohloh.net) through ohloh's [public REST API](https://github.com/blackducksw/ohloh_api) and store it in a PostgreSQL database.
 The output XML files can optionally be stored locally as well.
-Currently it is designed to parse complete sets of data.
-Selecting individual projects is not supported yet.
+Currently it is designed to parse ranges of data (for example projects with id 1 to 100).
+Selecting individual projects is possible by setting the range to just the project of interest.
 ### Requirements

 Coche has been tested with R version 3.0.x.